tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the incorrect or incomplete bubble display issue.
 - Fixed the issue where conversation lists failed to display profile photos.
 - Fixed the issue where the title bar color could not be changed by ConversationLayout.
-- Supported 64-bit ijkplayer.
+- Added support for 64-bit ijkplayer.
-- Supported multi-element messages.
+- Added support for multi-element messages.

 ## 4.4.900 @2019.08.07